siyul-park/uniflow/docs/getting_started.md

 ./dist/uniflow start --filename examples/ping.yaml
 ```

+This command start all node specifications defined in `examples/ping.yaml` from the specified namespace.
+If no namespace is specified, it uses the `default` namespace.

 ## HTTP API Integration

 To modify node specifications via HTTP API, you need to set up workflows that expose these functionalities.
 Use the `syscall` node included in the [basic extensions](../ext/README.md):